‘Frozen’ and ‘Coco’ Songwriter Kristen Anderson-Lopez Dishes on Her Early Career Struggles

-KL: As early as our first date we went Dutch.
-And he also came a similar background of educated but middle-class parents who didn’t have tons of slush funds, so money was always an issue in his family as well.
-He was working on a puppet musical, and as a freelance artist.
+KAL: As early as our first date we went dutch.
+And he also came from a similar background of educated but middle-class parents who didn’t have tons of slush funds, so money was always an issue in his family, as well.
+He was working on a puppet musical and as a freelance artist.

 DL: This was before Avenue Q?